OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 This will install any module that matches your query.
 Newly installed modules are dynamically loaded into the console and are available immediately.

+##### Xposed

+TODO link to the installation instructions and give some basics and benefits.
+It should be clear why you'd like to use this instead of e.g. Frida. (note: this was moved from 0x05c)

+[Xposed](http://repo.xposed.info/module/de.robv.android.xposed.installer) is a "framework for modules that can change the behavior of the system and apps without touching any APKs."
+Technically, it is an extended version of Zygote that exports APIs for running Java code when a new process is started.
+Running Java code in the context of the newly instantiated app makes it possible to resolve, hook, and override Java methods belonging to the app.
+Xposed uses [reflection](https://docs.oracle.com/javase/tutorial/reflect/ "Reflection Tutorial") to examine and modify the running app.
+Changes are applied in memory and persist only during the process' run times—no patches to the application files are made.

+To use Xposed, you need to first install the Xposed framework on a rooted device.
+Deploy modifications deployed in the form of separate apps ("modules"), which can be toggled on and off in the Xposed GUI.

 ### Basic Testing Operations

 #### Accessing the Device Shell